whosonfirst/geojson2svg/README.md

 # geojson2svg

+_All Who's On First specific development on this package has moved to [go-whosonfirst-svg](https://github.com/whosonfirst/go-whosonfirst-svg)._

 [![Build Status](https://travis-ci.org/fapian/geojson2svg.svg?branch=master)](https://travis-ci.org/fapian/geojson2svg)

 geojson2svg is a package to draw svg's from geojson data.
 Under the hood it uses https://github.com/paulmach/go.geojson to parse the geojson strings to Go structs.